Welcome to UMSL and English for Academic Purposes!

 - Include grades that affect the grade point average

-Furthermore, elective credit may be earned in the Colleges of Business, Arts and Sciences, and Fine Arts and Communications, up to 9 credit hours of the 4000-level classes.
+Furthermore, elective credit may be earned in the Colleges of Business Arts and Sciences, up to 9 credit hours for undergraduate students.
 International students can also seek exemption from the foreign language requirement.
 Diagnostic test results will determine whether a course is required, recommended or exempted.
 Classes are divided into skill levels.
-If a student has a requirement for a 3000-level course, he or she will need to take the advanced 4000-level course in that skill the following semester.

-Furthermore, students must achieve a C- or better in EAP 4303 before enrolling in First-Year Composition (English 1100) for International Students (English 1110).
+Students must achieve a C- or better in EAP 1013 before enrolling in First-Year Writing for International Students (English 1110).

-For help with ESL tutoring, visit the Language and Cultures Office in 554 Clark.
+For help with EAP tutoring, students can visit the Language and Cultural Studies Office in 554 Clark or can visit the tutoring webpage here.
 For assistance with writing needs, visit the Writing Center, located in 222 SSB.